ValvePython/steamctl/README.rst

 steamctl
 --------

-``steamctl`` is an opensource CLI utility smiliar to ``steamcmd``.
-It provies access to a number of Steam features and data from the command line.
-While it is possible to download apps and conntent from Steam, `steamctl` is not a game launcher.
+``steamctl`` is an open-source CLI utility similar to ``steamcmd``.
+It provides access to a number of Steam features and data from the command line.
+While it is possible to download apps and content from Steam, `steamctl` is not a game launcher.

 Install
 -------